sensedeep/dynamodb-onetable/README.md

 | type | `string` | Add a `type` condition to the `create`, `delete` or `update` API call.
 Set `type` to the DynamoDB required type.|
 | updateIndexes | `boolean` | Set to true to update index attributes.
 The default during updates is to not update index values which are defined during create.|
 | where | `string` | Define a filter or update conditional expression template.
 Use `${attribute}` for attribute names and `{value}` for values.
 OneTable will extract attributes and values into the relevant ExpressionAttributeNames and ExpressionAttributeValues.|

+If `metrics` is defined, then the following metrics are returned in the metrics object:

+* count -- Number of items returned
+* scanned -- Number of items scanned
+* capacity -- DynamoDB consumed capacity

 #### Where Clauses